 One of the first casualties in business of the coronavirus situation was the aviation industry.

-Planes have been grounded the world over since the onset of travel restrictions, with tens of thousands of airline staff laid off, temporarily or permanently.
+Planes were grounded the world over after the onset of travel restrictions, with tens of thousands of airline staff laid off, temporarily or permanently.

 But that’s not all.

 Catering companies who supply airlines immediately felt the impact.